-Our warmest socks.
+Our warmest socks, for truly cold weather.
 Unlike our other socks weights that can come with or without cushion, our heavyweight socks always come with cushion, if not a full cushion of terry loops.

 Don’t worry, while it is the thickest we knit with, it is still thin, like a thread – still much thinner than grandma’s sweaters.

 Mix n’ Match